Ex1skeleton01/Build-Script/README.md

-# Script Upload
+# script upload
-Made by @Ex1skeleton01
+made with love ❤️